-The Board of Censors of the College is responsible for the conduct of the Training Program for Specialisation and for the conduct of the final examinations for specialisation.
+The Board of Censors of the College is responsible for the conduct of the Specialisation Training Program (STP).

 Fellowships by specialisation are awarded in the following disciplines of physiotherapy:

 - Cardiorespiratory

 - Gerontology

 - Musculoskeletal

 - Neurology

 - Occupational Health

 - Paediatric

 - Pain

 - Sports and Exercise

 - Women's, Men's and Pelvic Health.